Towards Robust Neural Networks via Orthogonal Diversity: Introduction

 For instance, given a regular network and the corresponding DIO model both trained using clean samples only (see Fig.\ref{fig:arch-comparison} for an example of architecture comparison), we visualize the learned features at the first convolution layer: In Fig.\ref{fig:feature-first}, when a clean image (1st row) gets adversarially perturbed (2nd row, generated by attacking a third neural network), the features learned by a regular network change a lot (2nd column), while the learned features by DIO show much weaker perturbations (3rd column).
 Besides, the features right before the multiple paths (the features $\mathbf{z}$ in Fig.\ref{fig:arch-comparison}) are also visualized in Fig.\ref{fig:feature-last}.
 A white-box attack on the regular network messes up these features, resulting in a nearly random-guess accuracy.
 In contrast, for the DIO model, these features still manifest certain separability against the same white-box attack.
-Such feature variations at different positions indicate the robustness improvements, which does not come from the data augmentation effect, but the orthogonal diversity inside the model. \fk{In this way, the augmented diversity on the network architectures corrects the learned features and also enhances their adaptiveness towards both clean and adversarial samples via mutually-orthogonal paths, thereby boosting the adversarial robustness. }
+Such feature variations at different positions indicate the robustness improvements, which does not come from the data augmentation effect, but the orthogonal diversity inside the model.
+In this way, the augmented diversity on the network architectures corrects the learned features and also enhances their adaptiveness towards both clean and adversarial samples via mutually-orthogonal paths, thereby boosting the adversarial robustness.

-In numerical experiments, extensive comparisons are conducted to present solid evaluations on the effectiveness and superior robustness improvements of the proposed DIO addressing network augmentation. \fk{ In the cases only containing clean samples in training, DIO substantially outperforms those non-data-augmented defenses.
-Equipped with those data-augmented defenses in training, DIO maintains higher robust accuracy.
-Besides, we also conduct two adaptive attacks and ablation studies to further verify the adversarial robustness of the proposed DIO. }
+In numerical experiments, extensive comparisons are conducted to present solid evaluations on the effectiveness and superior robustness improvements of the proposed DIO addressing network augmentation.
+In the cases only containing clean samples in training, DIO substantially outperforms those non-data-augmented defenses.
+Equipped with those data-augmented techniques in training ({\it e.g.}, TRADES \citep{zhang2019theoretically} and DDPM \citep{ho2020denoising}), DIO also maintains higher robust accuracy.
+Besides, we conduct 2 adaptive attacks and ablation studies to further verify the adversarial robustness of the proposed DIO.